froudaut/jugglingTB/README.md

 - realsim from Pedro Teodoro
 - Polyrythm-Fountain from Josh Mermelstein

-All of then may be launched from jugglingTB
+All of them may be launched from jugglingTB

 ## NEEDS & INSTALLATION